Tree-lined boardwalk at Lettuce Lake Park in Tampa

 Views of the river from the Lettce Lake observation deck - Tampa, Florida

-Also available within the park: a bike path/running trail with fitness stations, a canoe launch, picnic tables, and a fishing pier.
+Other park amenities: a bike path/running trail with fitness stations, a canoe launch, picnic tables, and a fishing pier.

-Biking/jogging path at Tampa's Lettuce Lake Park
+Bike path at Lettuce Lake Park

 One of Tampa’s best parks